 Pasta makers are an essential appliance if you prefer fresh pasta or dough.
 But the dishes you intend to make will dictate whether you opt for a manual or electric powered pasta maker.
 For example, if you’re making traditional pasta like spaghetti noodles or ravioli, a manual version with a hand-powered crank is usually the best choice.
-In contrast, if you’re planning on making pizza dough, an electric pasta maker can cut down on prep time.
+In contrast, if you’re planning on making pizza dough, an electric pasta maker like the KitchenAid Electric Pasta Roller and Cutter Attachment Set can cut down on prep time, especially if you have the KitchenAid stand mixer as well.
 If you opt for a manual pasta maker, be sure that the handle is ergonomic to reduce fatigue or discomfort while in use.

 A quality pasta maker should be made of durable materials that are designed to stand up to frequent use without the risk of rusting or falling apart.
 Look for appliances that feature stainless steel construction.
 Stainless steel is more durable than other materials and offers stronger rollers to ensure that your pasta is rolled into sheets with a uniform thickness.

 While some people are content to just create sheets of pasta, others may wish to create shapes or adjust the width to create wider noodles like linguini or fettuccini.
 If you want to play with the width or create shapes, then look for a pasta maker that comes with included die attachments.
 Additionally, check the roller adjustments to ensure that you can manipulate the thickness of your pasta.
 Specifically, and for best electric pasta makers like the Philips Pasta Maker, be sure to review the upgraded features that are included on the control panel.